trustbit/enterprise-rag-challenge/ibm_watsonx_readme.md

 ### How to get the IBM API key?

-Just write @Rinat Abdullin  a short message on Teams along these lines:
+Just write Rinat Abdullin a short message on Teams/discord along these lines:

 ```
 Hi, I want to use IBM WatsonX AI models to participate in the Enterprise RAG Challenge!